Cofflag/csm3sc/README.md

 `asm.py <in.txt> <opcodes.yaml> <tbl.txt> <out.bin>`
 where `in.txt` is the script text to assemble, and `out.bin` is the result.

-`opcodes.yaml` and `tbl.txt` is provided in the repo, and they need improvment.
+`opcodes.yaml` and `tbl.txt` are provided in the repo, and they need improvment.

 ## op.yaml